AkankshaK-AI/S5/README.md

 Analysis:
 We hit the test target in the last epoch
 Model is still underfitting.
 This could be due to image rotation happening in train and not in test

+**Step 10** Changing the LR.
+Dropping by 0.1 after every 6 epochs

+Target:
+to play around with LR to improve accuracy

+Results:
+Parameters: 13,808 (LR doesnt add parameters)
+Best Training Accuracy: 98.88 (epoch 15th)
+Best Test Accuracy: 99.36(epoch 15th)

+Analysis:
+Accuracy is still lesser than target
+Model is still underfitting.
+This could still be due to image rotation happening in train and not in test